json-api/json-api/format/index.md

 Resource linkage **MUST** be represented as one of the following:

 * `null` for empty to-one relationships.
-* a "linkage object", which is an object containing `"type"` and `"id"` members, for non-empty to-one relationships.
+* a "linkage object" (defined below) for non-empty to-one relationships.
 * an empty array (`[]`) for empty to-many relationships.
 * an array of linkage objects for non-empty to-many relationships.

+A "linkage object" is an object that identifies an individual related resource.
+It **MUST** contain `type` and `id` members.

 > Note: Resource linkage in a compound document allows a client to link together all of the included resource objects without having to `GET` any